-The utility automatically download and install the selected software from the winetricks table.
+The utility automatically downloads and install the selected software from the winetricks table.

-Once, the download and installation completes, it will automatically start the program.
+Once, the download and installation complete, it will automatically start the program.
 See the screenshot below.

-You can also start the program by specifying full path of the program like.
+You can also start the program by specifying the full path of the program.

 $ sudo wine 'C:\Program Files\Internet Explorer\iexplore'